Diary (2022 film): Plot

-During the epilogue, Varadhan, after solving the case successfully, visits the church priest who was his guardian at the foster home.
-He learns that the car shown at the prologue which got into an accident with the bus was driven by his father, with him and his mother inside.
-After his parents die during the accident at 13th hairpin bend, the priest finds him and takes him in.
-4 years later, Varadhan is married to Pavitra and while reminiscing the incident they find out that since the accident happened on 29 February which is a leap year and it was on a Feb 29th 4 years back that they also got into the bus, the bus travels the same route with the ghosts every 4 years.
-Varadhan goes to the bus stand at midnight to confirm these deductions and finds Satya boarding the bus to see his mother again, whom he lost years back during the accident, when he was still a little boy.
+In the epilogue, Varadhan visits the church priest who raised him in foster care.
+He learns that the car in the prologue was driven by his father, with his mother and him inside.
+His parents died in the accident at the 13th hairpin bend, and the priest took him in.
+Four years later, Varadhan is married to Pavithra.
+They realise the accident happened on 29 February, and that the bus returns every four years.
+Varadhan goes to the bus stand at midnight to confirm this and sees Sathya boarding the bus to meet his mother, whom he lost in the accident when he was a child.